BoE's Haldane says IMF needs more funds

 The FPC meets shortly and is due to report its latest recommendations at the end of March, with any measures aimed at the housing market closely watched.

-Haldane said the Korean regime has made the housing market become self-stabilizing to some degree and offer a predictability, allowing markets to do the work of regulators to some extent.
+Haldane said the Korean regime has made the housing market become self-stabilising to some degree and offer a predictability, allowing markets to do the work of regulators to some extent.